Proverbs 15:27

 Greed destroys households, but integrity preserves life.

-27 He who is greedy for gain troubles his own house, but he who hates bribes will live.
+27 He who is greedy for unjust gain brings trouble on his household, but he who hates bribes will live.

 Greed destroys households, but integrity preserves life.